 Mulching to Lower Nitrogen Levels

-Mulching is a great solution to a lot of gardening issues.
+Mulching is a great solution to a lot of gardening issues like too much nitrogen in the soil.
 If the soil is too dry, use mulch.
 If the soil is too hot, cover it with mulch.
 Watch out for mulch that is organic as it could contain weed seeds and start a whole other issue in your garden.

 Sawdust and wood chip mulch is the best for reducing nitrogen levels in the soil.
 Here is our step by step mulching guide: